Bianchi IX model: Reducing phase space

 Suppose (\ref{facHH}) can be rearranged as follows:

-where $T$ is dedicated to have the meaning of time \cite{time}, and where $q_\alpha,\pi_\alpha$ and $H_T $ are new canonical variables.
-We emphasize that the existence of the expression (\ref{facH}), i.e. of the symplectic 2-form $\Omega$ on $\mathcal{F}_p$, cannot be guaranteed in advance.
+where $q_\alpha,\pi_\alpha$ and $T $ are new canonical variables, and where $H_T = H_T(q_\alpha,\pi_\alpha, T)$.
+We emphasize that the existence of the expression (\ref{facH}) cannot be guaranteed in advance.
 However, let us assume that (\ref{facH}) can be constructed.
 Later, we examine the existence problem of such a 2-form in terms of the Pfaff equation \cite{Pfaff}.
-Now, suppose that $q_\alpha$ and $\pi_\alpha$ are constants of motion.
-Due to the factorization (\ref{facH}) and considerations on time-dependent vector fields and differential forms in \cite{AM,NMJ,Malkiewicz:2011sr}, we obtain:
+Due to the factorization (\ref{facH}) and considerations on time-dependent vector fields and differential forms in \cite{AM,NMJ,Malkiewicz:2011sr}, we obtain

 and

 where